cartesi/pos-dlib/README.md

 Observing that the `T_i`'s are independent of one another, their minimum `T = min{T_i}` is also an exponential random variable with parameter given by `b/difficulty`, where `b` is the total balance of all active stakers `b = sum(b_1, b_2...)`.
 This means that the average time for a block to appear is given by `difficulty/b`, so in other words, everytime the actively staked balance of all users change by a factor, the difficulty has to adapt by the same amount in order to regulate the expected interval between selections.

+# Staking

+In order for tokens to increase the chance of an user being selected they havet o be staked.
+That interaction is done through the StakingImpl.sol contract, which offer three main functions:

+- `stake(uint256 amount)`, where an user can deposit CTSI tokens for them to be staked.
+Tokens deposit will count as staked balance after a maturation time.

+- `unstake(uint256 amount)`, where an user can decide to remove their tokens from the staked balance, in order to withdraw them.
+The tokens unstaked are also, for security reasons, subject to a maturation period before withdrawal is allowed.
+Unstaked tokens are instantly removed from staked balance, even if theyre still stored inside the Staking contract.

+- `withdraw(uint256 amount)`, to transfer mature unstaked tokens back to an user's wallet.

+# PrizeManager

+Users that get selected by the `Lottery.sol` contract, which implements the aforementioned selection process, are rewarded by the PrizeManager contract.
+This contract is responsible for calculating the correct prize in CTSI and also for transferring that to the selected address - which is informed by the PoS main contract.
+The PrizeManager payout is defined by the total amount of money in it times the payout rate.
+Meaning that the prize paid per each draw diminishes slightly after every transfer.

+# PoS

+The PoS contract manages the interactions between the Staking, Lottery and PrizeManager.
+It is responsible for making sure permissioned calls are secure, instantiating the Lottery and guiding the PrizeManager on whom to transfer money to.
+It is also the main concern and the contract that will interact with the offchain part of this dlib.

 # Running locally (private net)

 ```